lammps/lammps/doc/src/pair_granular.rst

 If two particles are moving away from each other while in contact, there is a possibility that the particles could experience an effective attractive force due to damping.
-If the optional *limit_damping* keyword is used, this fix will zero out the normal component of the force if there is an effective attractive force.
+If the optional *limit_damping* keyword is used, this option will zero out the normal component of the force if there is an effective attractive force.
 This keyword cannot be used with the JKR or DMT models.